Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 title: "Build and Boot a Custom Linux Kernel"
 date: 2024-05-08
 description: "Setup for kernel hacking."
-summary: "This tutorial shows you how to get setup your environment for Linux kernel hacking.
+summary: "This tutorial shows you how to setup your environment for Linux kernel hacking.
 We will install the required dependencies, build, and boot into the Linux kernel."
 tags: ["C", "linux", "osdev"]
 draft: true
 ---

 You will expect to run a program after making changes to it.
-The same is expected even when hacking on a real kernel.
-This article will document how to install the required packages, build and run the Linux on QEMU and debug the kernel with the GDB debugger.
+The same is expected even when hacking a kernel.
+This article will document how to install the required packages, build and run the Linux on QEMU along with a pointer to wwhere to get started with debugging the kernel with the GDB debugger.

-I will be using  a Debian distribution to run all commands provided, you might need to modify them if you are using an non-debian based distribution.
+I will be using  a Debian distribution to run all the commands provided, you might need to modify some of them if you are using a non-debian based distribution.

 ## Install the required packages

-The kernel is written in C, so we add the usuall assortment of C development packages and some osdev related packages:
+The kernel is written in C, so we add the usual assortment of C development packages and some osdev related packages:

 ```sh
 sudo apt-get install vim libncurses5-dev gcc make git exuberant-ctags libssl-dev bison flex libelf-dev bc dwarves zstd git-email fakeroot